aekhatean/pets-treatment/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run lint`

-Runs ESLint. it statically analyses our code and find the problems.
-It is present in most of the editors.ESLint fixes are syntax-aware so you won't experience errors introduced by traditional find-and-replace algorithms.

-### `npm run lint:fix`

-Runs ESLint with --fix option, to fix fixable errors as it is being executed.

-### `npm run format`

-Run Prettier to format your code according to configuration settings.

 ### `npm run build`

 Builds the app for production to the `build` folder.\